 Global Human Rights Defence (GHRD) is an international Non-Governmental Organization (NGO) based in The Hague, Netherlands.
 GHRD focuses on promoting and protecting human rights of minorities and marginalised groups globally.

 In 2003, GHRD started its work from the living room of our current Chairman Sardhanand Sital.
 Several volunteers aided GHRD’s objectives, with a strong interest in human rights, that were outraged by a series of gang rapes in Bangladesh at that time.
 Over time, the organisation grew and developed into a well-connected and active NGO with several partners in Bangladesh, India, Nepal and Pakistan.
-GHRD has been growing tremendously, which from primarily focusing on South Asia; it now operates in several countries globally.
+GHRD has been growing tremendously: starting with a primary focus on South Asia, the organization now operates on a global stage.

 GHRD caters to promoting and protecting human rights globally.
 It places emphasis on the areas and populations where severe and extensive human rights violations of ethnic, linguistic, and religious minorities are taking place which have been completely overlooked by the mainstream media.
-GHRD conducts its work based on three pillars, which are (1) Human Rights reporting through Human Rights Tele-Vision (HRTV) platform, (2) Humanitarian Aid and (3) Human Rights Educational programs.
+GHRD conducts its work based on three pillars: (1) human rights reporting through a human rights television platform (GHRTV), (2) humanitarian aid and (3) human rights educational programs.

 GHRD is integrally distinctive from other organisations in various ways.
 For one, it focuses on those issues and areas where people have been deprived of their rights and both government and local authorities have not reflected much support.
 GHRD is the first organisation in The Hague, The Netherlands to address the human rights issues of the minorities through HRTV channel.
 GHRD is distinctive, because of its permanent presence of local observers, who produce genuine information and reports of distinctive quality.